r-craig73/e_commerce_site/README.md

 #### An application for E-Commerce users to shop and order Simpson's action figures.

 #### Things to do
-1. CRUD-L products
-2. Add either featured or sale products
+1. Add either featured or sale to products (boolean?)

 ### E-Commerce User stories
 - [x] As a user, I should be able to add and remove items from my shopping cart.